JosePedroDias/masto/README.md

 - also displays colored toots and reads them in terminal
 - displays poll options
 - displays content warnings (opened)
-- ad hoc language detection of portuguese, falling back to english \*\*
+- ad hoc language detection of portuguese \*\*
+- decorates URLs using opengraph whenever sites support it
+- translates posts using argos translate (disable by setting the `ORIGINAL_LANG` in `templates.ts` to empty array)

 \* - super useful. if you follow the link you'll be able to act on the user or toot directly without logging in
 \*\* - many people fill the language field incorrectly (can be reset by editing tootLang in templates.ts)